jollopre/harmoniser/README.md

 end
 ```

 The code above assumes that the queue and its binding to an exchange are already defined.
-You can see more details about how this is specified [here](examples/multicast.rb#L11-L19).
+You can find more details about how this is specified [here](examples/multicast.rb#L11-L19).

-In order for the subscribers to receive messages from a queue, you should spin up a dedicated Ruby process like following:
+To enable subscribers to receive messages from a queue, you should spin up a dedicated Ruby process as follows:

 ```sh
   $ bundle exec harmoniser --require ./a_path_to_your_ruby_file.rb
 ```

-More info about the different options accepted by harmoniser process in [Harmoniser CLI](docs/cli.md).
+For more information about the various options accepted by the Harmoniser process, refer to the [Harmoniser CLI documentation](https://github.com/jollopre/harmoniser/wiki/Harmoniser-CLI).

 ## Contributing

-If you are facing issues and you suspect are related to Harmoniser, please consider opening an issue [here](https://github.com/jollopre/harmoniser/issues).
+If you are facing issues that you suspect are related to Harmoniser, please consider opening an issue [here](https://github.com/jollopre/harmoniser/issues).
 Remember to include as much information as possible such as version of Ruby, Rails, Harmoniser, OS, etc.

-If you consider you have encountered a potential bug, detailed information about how to reproduce it might help to speed up its fix.
+If you believe you have encountered a potential bug, providing detailed information about how to reproduce it can greatly expedite the fix.

 ### Code

-In order to contribute to this codebase, you will need to setup your local development using the following steps:
+To contribute to this codebase, you will need to setup your local development using the following steps:

 ```sh
 # Prepare the environment for working locally.